Driving And Safety - Winter

 - On average dead batteries account for 30 per cent of CAA’s winter Emergency Road Service calls.

 - Signs of a weak battery are slow engine cranking, dim headlights and illumination of the battery/charging system warning light on the dashboard.

-- Instructions for boosting a failed battery can be found in vehicle owner’s manuals, however, boosting can be dangerous and motorists that are uncertain about battery maintenance and safety should seek professional assistance from a certified technician or a qualified emergency road service provider.
+- Instructions for boosting a failed battery can be found in vehicle owner’s manuals, however, boosting can be dangerous and motorists who are uncertain about battery maintenance and safety should seek professional assistance from a certified technician or a qualified emergency road service provider.

-- The CAA Battery Assist Service, started in 1999, tests, diagnoses and replaces batteries on the spot for members.
+- The CAA Battery Assist Service, started in 1999, tests, diagnoses and replaces batteries on the spot for Members.